-‘7 DPO’ or seven days post ovulation falls in the marginal region where the implantation happens.
+What is the meaning of DPO during pregnancy?
+7 DPO or seven days post ovulation falls in the marginal region where the implantation happens.
 Knowing the possible time frame of becoming pregnant is very important for women.
-In the recent series on 13 DPO, 9, and 12 DPO and 4 DPO, this article focuses on 7 DPO.
+In the recent series on 13 DPO, 9 and 12 DPO and this article focuses on 7 DPO.

 - What Happens During 7 DPO?